CentreForDigitalHumanities/tscan/README.md

 We strongly recommend to use Docker to install T-scan.
 Be aware that T-scan and dependencies are memory intensive, we recommend at least 16GB RAM for proper operation.
 If WOPR is used (which is enabled by default!) more RAM is required: 32 GB is recommended.

+### Docker

 This version of T-Scan can run directly from Docker:

     $ docker-compose up

 Default address: http://localhost:8830

+To speed up rebuilds the Dockerfile makes extensive use of caching.
+The following can be found in `docker/data`:

+* `build-cache`: this contains the output of the compiled C++ code, helps speed up a rebuild where the code didn't change
+* `compound-dependencies`: dependencies for the compound splitter, nearly 820 MB which you really don't want to have to download again on every rebuild
+* `compound-dependencies/dist`: the Python package for the [compound splitter](https://github.com/UUDigitalHumanitieslab/compound-splitter)
+* `packages`: the prebuilt dependencies (Frog, Ucto, etc)

+Only the `build-cache` has automatic invalidation, if you want to update your dependencies you need to delete (parts) of this cache.
+The cache will be automatically recreated during startup.

+### Manual Build

 If you do not want to use (the provided) dockerfile, first make sure you have **all** necessary dependencies and then compile/install as follows: